sypcerr/ExtTube/README.md

 ![image](https://github.com/user-attachments/assets/6df1aae0-dff8-4e81-91bb-e6967d28623c)

-ExtTube is a Tampermonkey userscript that adds a **Watch on Invidious** button to YouTube videos while keeping the default YouTube player.
-This allows users to easily open videos on an Invidious instance for a more privacy-friendly experience, or if the YouTube site has problems loading videos (which is the reason why I made this).
+**ExtTube** is a Tampermonkey userscript that **replaces the default YouTube player** with an enhanced player.
+This allows users to use a diffrent YouTube Player if the YouTube site has problems loading Videos (which is the reason why I made this).

 ## Features
-✅ Adds a **Watch on Invidious** button below YouTube videos
+- ✅ Replaces the default YouTube player with a **privacy-friendly Invidious player**
-✅ Keeps the default YouTube player
+- ✅ Keeps the YouTube experience with **all functionalities intact**
-✅ Lightweight and fast
+- ✅ Lightweight and fast

 ## Installation
 1. Install [Tampermonkey](https://www.tampermonkey.net/) if you haven't already.